Police accountability: Body cameras

 Studies have shown that police officers that wear body cameras while on duty have fewer instances of misconduct and excessive force.
 In addition, it appears their usage is responsible for a decline in complaints against officers.
 In order for the usage of body-cameras to be effective, it is important that police officers ensure they are functioning correctly.
 The devices are not immune to malfunctioning, which could cause critical gaps in recordings.
 In addition, they can easily be manipulated to face a different direction, or the view can easily be obstructed by other means.
-Studies have shown that in more than half of instances where force was used by officers, the body-camera failed to capture the interactions due to above mentioned "failures".
+According some studies, body cameras fail to capture more than half of incidents in which officers used force.

 Some are worried about the privacy of victims who may be recorded by police officers wearing body cameras, raising concerns regarding possible retaliation against those captured cooperating with law enforcement.

 After the fatal shootings of several civilians and suspects who didn't seemingly posed a threat, President Barack Obama vowed in 2015 to increase funding for body-worn cameras across the United States.

-U.S. police departments lasted several decades without the use of body cameras, and the development of the camera was not introduced without mixed opinions, about the use of the new equipment, from American citizens.
-A Cato Institute study shows that in 2016, 89% of Americans supported the use of body cameras while the remaining 11% had been opposed to the idea.
-This argument rose much speculation on whether or not body cameras were worth raising taxes to fund.
-Studies show that the public was nearly split down the middle with 51% supporting the idea of raising their taxes to help outfit the police department with the equipment, while 49% were not as willing to do so.